-The weighted average cost of capital (WACC), or rate of return, is an estimate of the rate of return on investment that compensates the benchmark efficient firm for the regulatory and commercial risks associated with providing access to the service.
+The WACC, or rate of return, is an estimate of the rate of return on investment that compensates the benchmark efficient firm for the regulatory and commercial risks associated with providing access to the service.
 For this review, the WACC is used in the building block methodology as an input to assess total costs.
-Seqwater proposed a post-tax nominal WACC of 6.53%.
+Sequater proposed a post-tax nominal WACC of 6.53% (Table 19).

-Parameter Seqwater's proposal
+Parameter Seqwater proposal

 Risk-free rate 4.09%

 Market risk premium 6.5%

 Equity beta 0.755

 Cost of equity 9.00%

 Credit rating BBB

 Debt raising costs 0.1%

 Cost of debt 4.89%

 Capital structure 60% debt

 Gamma 0.484

 Nominal post-tax WACC 6.53%

-Table 21: Seqwater's proposed WACC parameters
+Table 19: Seqwater's proposed WACC parameters